apantzar/EventManagementAPI/README.md

 ## Overview

-The **Event Management API** is a RESTful service built using .NET Core 8 that allows users to create and manage events, register for events, and track event statistics.
-The API demonstrates best practices like many-to-many relationships, API documentation with Swagger, and background task processing with Hangfire.
+The **Event Management API** is a RESTful service built using .NET Core 8 that allows users to create and manage events.
+The API demonstrates best practices like many-to-many relationships, API documentation with Swagger.

 ## Features